 \section{Conclusion}

-We introduced BOTH57M, the first comprehensive body-hand dataset that incorporates precise gestures and body movements, paired with meticulous finger-level hand annotations and body descriptions, which spans a variety of activities, consisting of 57.4 million frames in 8.31 hours, supplemented with 23,477 text annotations.
-Based on this dataset, we presented BOTH2Hands, a robust algorithm initiating procedure for the generation of hand movements under two conditions, such as body movements and text prompts, and then utilized a cross-attention transformer for motion blending.
-We also conducted a series of detailed evaluations to demonstrate the robustness of our methods and the enhancement of our dataset for the two-hand generation task.
-We believe the BOTH57M could boost future exploration in multi-modal control and the analysis of human behaviour.
+We introduce BOTH57M, the first comprehensive body-hand dataset that incorporates precise gestures and body movements, paired with meticulous finger-level hand annotations and body descriptions, which spans a variety of activities, consisting of 57.4 million frames in 8.31 hours, supplemented with 23,477 text annotations.
+Based on this dataset, we introduce BOTH2Hands, a robust algorithm designed to generate hand movements under two conditions: body movements and text prompts.
+Subsequently, we employ a cross-attention transformer for motion blending.
+We also conduct a series of detailed evaluations to demonstrate the robustness of our methods and the enhancement of our dataset for the two-hand generation task.
+We believe the BOTH57M could boost future exploration in multi-modal control and the analysis of human behavior.